What Expats Need to Know About Japan’s Work Culture

 Can You Survive in Japan Without Speaking Japanese?

-A common worry expats have is if it’s actually possible to live in Japan without speaking Japanese.
-The answer is yes — particularly in large cities — but just some language ability can have a significant impact on workplace communication, daily tasks and the respect from coworkers.
+A common worry expats have is whether it’s actually possible to live in Japan without speaking Japanese.
+The answer is yes—particularly in large cities—but just some language ability can have a significant impact on workplace communication, daily tasks, and the respect from coworkers.

 Meeting and Presentation Behavior

-- Turn up ready to go and distractions-free.
+- Turn up ready to go and distraction-free

 Is Japan a Stressful Country to Work In?